botpress/documentation-v12/docs/intro-to-botpress/tutorials/authentication-methods.md

 - `passwordMinLength`: Minimum length for the user's password
 - `requireComplexPassword`: Requires at least 1 character of 3 categories of characters

-:::note
-Only the first user is allowed to register a new account.
-If you forgot your password and can't access your account, you will need to clear the list of users, then you will be able to re-create your account.

-You can clear the list of users by emptying (or deleting) the table `strategy_default` (if you are using the default strategy)

 :::

-### OAuth2
+## OAuth2

+You can gather tokens via OAuth2.
+There are two types of tokens:

-Some OAuth2 implementations returns a JWT token containing all the user's information, while some other returns a special token, which must then be used to query the user's information.
+- JWT token: contains all the user's information.
+- Special token: used to query the user's information.

+To use the OAuth2 authentication, add the following code block in your `botpress.config.json` file (and modify it however you need):

 ```js
 {